vaishnavipullakhandam/student-portfolio-name/README.md

 # student portfolio

-this is my personal portfolio, my name is Vaishnavi and I'm going to write my protfolio here.
+this is my personal portfolio, my name is Vaishnavi and I'm going to write my protfolio here. this a readme file.